Renogy and Victron RV solar panels side by side comparison

 Quick Answer

-Renogy 200W offers the best value for most RV owners with 21% cell efficiency and reliable real world output (check current pricing below).
-Victron is the premium choice with superior build quality and 22% cell efficiency (highest tested).
+Renogy 200W Solar Panel offers the strongest value for most RV owners with 21% cell efficiency and reliable real world output (check current pricing below).
+Victron is the premium choice with superior build quality and 22% cell efficiency (highest rated of the two on published specs).

 Affiliate link.
 Both Renogy and Victron panels are available through A1 SolarStore.
 Smart RV Hub may earn a commission on qualifying purchases at no extra cost to you.